14 Interesting Facts About Self Driving Cars

 Autonomous Vehicles Rely on Many Sensors

 Autonomous vehicles are typically equipped with many different sensors.
 Sensors monitor various data points and feed this information into the vehicle’s computer.
-There may be a number of different sensors in the vehicle, including:
+There may be several sensors in the vehicle, including:

 A